rotorflight/rotorflight-lua-ethos-suite/docs/Smartfuel.md

 mirrors the firmware value, then remaps the configured reserve/consumption warning percentage to `0%` for the virtual Smart Fuel sensor.

+That reserve remap is always applied in firmware SmartFuel mode.
+There is no preference that disables the virtual Smart Fuel sensor ending at `0%` when the raw firmware fuel value reaches the configured reserve.

 ## Local SmartFuel Flow

-Local SmartFuel is used when firmware SmartFuel is unavailable or disabled and RF Suite is configured to calculate SmartFuel locally.
+Local SmartFuel is used when firmware SmartFuel is unavailable or disabled.
+This includes firmware before API `12.0.9` and firmware SmartFuel mode `OFF`.

 Local calculations use the normal telemetry aggregator inputs, mainly: